RealYoshiWaton/real-world-ai-projects/README.md

 │       ├── requirements.txt       # List of Python dependencies for this project

 ```

+## How to Use
+To run any project:
+1. Navigate to the relevant folder under `project-category/`.
+2. Review the `README.md` in that folder for instructions.
+3. Set up your environment using the `requirements.txt` file.
+4. Run the notebooks or Python scripts inside the `source/` directory.

+Projects use a variety of standard Python libraries including:

+- `pandas`, `NumPy`, `scikit-learn` for data science
+- `TensorFlow` and `PyTorch` for deep learning
+- `spaCy`, `NLTK` for NLP
+- `OpenCV` for computer vision
+- Tools like `Flask`, `FastAPI`, or `Streamlit` for deployment (coming soon)

 ## 📅 Roadmap
 Here's what to expect in future updates: